 Students interested in Chemistry should have certainly acquainted themselves with the term Hydrogen.
-Here we are going to discuss on the topic hydrogen fuel.
-Most of us are aware of the fact that the unique element hydrogen has plenty of similarity with both halogens and alkali metals.
+Here we are going to discuss hydrogen fuel.
+Most of us are aware of the fact that the unique element of hydrogen has several similarities with both halogens and alkali metals.
 The popularity of hydrogen fuel is increasing day by day due to the reason that a large amount of heat is produced by this fuel on combustion.

 Compared to a petrol tank containing the fuel, a hydrogen gas cylinder in compressed form would weigh much higher.
 To cool down the hydrogen gas into a liquid state, the temperature has to be brought down at 20 K. Due to these constraints, it is quite difficult to use this fuel efficiently.
 Hence experts around the world are conducting researchers to find ways on how to use this fuel in a simple way in the future.

-Economy of Hydrogen
+Production of Hydrogen Fuel

 The term “hydrogen economy” or “economy of hydrogen” refers to the vision of using hydrogen as a low-carbon energy source.
 For example, replacing natural gas as a heating fuel or gasoline as a transport fuel.
 The main benefit of this scheme is that the energy transmission is done in the form of hydrogen instead of electric power.
 Presently, this fuel is used by mixing it with CNG gas to improve its efficiency.
 It is expected to be used on a wider scale in the coming years.
 This fuel is also used in hydrogen fuel cells to create electricity.

 Uses of Hydrogen Fuel

 Hydrogen fuel can provide power for cars, aeroplanes, boats, stationary or portable fuel cell application, which can power an electric motor.
 It is very difficult to store hydrogen in either cryogenic tank or high-pressure tank which is the main problem of using hydrogen fuel cell in cars.